 The Department of Computer Science and Engineering (CSE) of the Hong Kong University of Science and Technology (HKUST) is recruiting MPhil and PhD students to start in Fall 2024.
 We are looking for outstanding undergraduate students as well as graduate students with a Master's degree in Computer Science and related areas.

-According to the latest QS World University Rankings, HKUST is ranked the 34th globally, and our CSE department ranked the 29th worldwide in the Subject of Computer Science and Information Systems.
+According to the latest QS World University Rankings, HKUST is ranked 40th globally, and our CSE department is ranked 1st in Hong Kong in the Subject of Computer Science and Information Systems.
 Our department has produced pioneering work in several areas, including but not limited to, artificial intelligence, cybersecurity, data and knowledge management, human-computer interaction, networking and computer systems, software engineering and programming languages, theoretical computer science, and vision and graphics.

 Our department consists of over 50 faculty members, about 80 MPhil students and 350 PhD students.
 The MPhil study takes two years, and the PhD study four to five years.
 Many of our postgraduate alumni work at major IT companies such as Baidu, Facebook, Google, Huawei, IBM, Microsoft, and Tencent, and a significant number of our PhD graduates pursue their careers at research institutes and universities all over the world.
 If interested, please check out the departmental web page on where do our PhD graduates go.

 Furthermore, the Hong Kong government selects incoming PhD students to award the prestigious Hong Kong PhD Fellowship (HKPF) each year.
 The amount of the HKPF is around HKD26,900 per month, plus a travel allowance of HKD13,500 each year.
 In addition, HKUST gives each awardee a one-time reward of HKD40,000.
 In the past, our department was awarded 8 to 12 HKPFs every year.

 Our postgraduate admissions require applicants to have good academic records in their areas of study and to have obtained a Bachelor's degree by the time of their HKUST enrollment.
-Applicants also need to satisfy the University English Language Requirements.
+Applicants also need to satisfy the University's English Language Requirements.

 After the early recruiting phase, applicants can still send regular application packages to the HKUST Postgraduate Admissions.